 Belize, for a number of years, has been considered one of the premier destinations for anglers seeking bonefish and permit, with a very healthy dose of tarpon.
 There are a number of Belize fishing lodges and operations, but please know that some areas have very few bones, so it pays to be careful in deciding where to go.
 For example, in many areas in the southern part of the region, bonefish become scarce, while permit become more plentiful.
 Other areas have more concentrations of tarpon.
 We like this operation for its variety- superb flats fishing for bones; very good permit, decent tarpon from juveniles to giants, awesome barracuda and much more.
 Butch and Joan and a group of friends fished here in June of 2016.
 See their report at the end of this.

-Let’s start by looking at the picture above.
-Those flats in front of the Lodge always have tailing bones 2 minutes from your lodging!
+You don’t need to go far to fish, the flats in front of the Lodge always have tailing bones 2 minutes from your lodging!
 They are very eco conscious, having a salt water de-salinazation plant for water needs.
 And realize you are living 30 miles off-shore!
 You get there by a 90 minute boat ride.

 This operation has been in place for nearly 30 years, and a plethora of big name salt water fishers have hung their hats here regularly.
 Enjoy spectacular tropical evenings, spend hours sight fishing the flats for bones, permit and tarpon, take a dip in the Infinity pool (while watching tailing bones just a few yards away) – and then imbibe your favorite beverage on the deck.
 Watch out for the coconut rum punch Butch advises!